 If any value within a shipping zone matches with the user, the ‘shipping zone’ condition will match as TRUE

 The note above is important to remember.
 For example, if you set a couple of ‘zipcodes’ in here, you DO NOT want to set a ‘country’ here.
 Instead set a ‘country’ condition over at the shipping method.
 If you do set a country in the ‘Countries’ field, the user will get the shipping method when his country is set to that value, even if his zipcode doesn’t match.

 In the ‘countries’ field you can select a bunch of countries.
 There are two ways to select a country;

 1. You can click on the field, a popup opens with the available countries

 2. Click on the field and start typing the name of the country you want to add, it will automatically filter the relevant countries out for you.

 Configuring ‘states’ is about the same as countries.
 You can click on the field and start typing to find your state, or select it from the drop down.
-Keep in mind that if you want to configure a state shipping zone, you should set a ‘country’ in here, instead set a country condition at the shipping method.
+Keep in mind that if you want to configure a state shipping zone, you should *NOT* set a ‘country’ in the shipping zone, instead set a country condition at the shipping method.

 Zipcodes can be separated by a comma ‘,’ or a new line.

 The zipcodes within the ‘zipcodes’ field have a different matching method than the regular zipcode condition.
 Zipcodes that are given in there are matching when the user zipcode ‘starts with’ the given value.
 For example, if I fill in ‘1000’, every zipcode that starts with that number will be matched (10005, 1000403, 1000ABC).
 What wouldn’t match is (1500, 1005, 2000).